docsforadobe/illustrator-scripting-guide/docs/introduction/executingScripts.rst

 provides quick and easy access to your scripts.

 Scripts can be listed directly as menu items that run when you select them.
-See “Installing scripts in the Scripts menu” on page 10. // todo: add link
+See :ref:`introduction/executingScripts/installing`

 You can navigate from the menu to any script in your file system and then run the script.
-See “Executing scripts from the Other Scripts menu item” on page 11.
-// todo: add link
+See :ref:`introduction/executingScripts/executing`

 You also can have JavaScript scripts with a .jsx extension start automatically when you launch the application.
-For information, see “Startup scripts (.jsx scripts only)” on page 11. // todo: add link
+For information, see :ref:`introduction/executingScripts/startup`

 ----

+.. _introduction/executingScripts/installing:

 Installing scripts in the Scripts menu
 ================================================================================